Other Pay Increases, Allowances or Actions

 Other Cash Awards—Federal agencies also can make other types of cash awards to recognize exceptional performance or a significant achievement on the part of an individual employee or group of workers.
 Types of recognition and examples of the kind of contributions that can earn recognition include:

 Training or Equipment as an Award—An agency may provide training or purchase equipment as a form of award within a recognition program that contemplates such forms of recognition.
-It would be subject to all relevant training and procurement regulations, limitations, and requirements.
+It would be subject to relevant training and procurement rules.

-Customer Service Awards—The Federal Customer Service Awards Program recognizes federal employees for achievements in improving services provided to citizens and organizations.
-While the program formally applies only to certain larger departments and agencies that have the most direct interaction with the public, all agencies are encouraged to adopt similar awards.
+Gears of Government Awards—The Gears of Government Awards Program recognizes federal employees for achievements in customer service, mission achievement and stewardship.
+While the program formally applies only to certain larger departments and agencies as well as to interagency councils, all agencies are encouraged to adopt similar awards.

-Individual awards recognize employees for specific accomplishments, professionalism and commitment to customer service, while initiative awards recognize improvements in operations or other innovations by a team, with a limited number of key individuals recognized in particular for their contributions.
+Individual awards recognize employees for specific accomplishments, professionalism and commitment, while initiative awards recognize improvements through the application of technology, improvements in operations, or other innovations (most commonly by a team, with a limited number of key individuals recognized in particular for their contributions).

-Annual agency-level awards are available in varying numbers depending on the size of the agency and the scope of interactions with the public.
-In addition, a Presidential award is available to a limited number of those nominated by their agencies.
-All awards are non-monetary, although agencies may have discretion to offer a monetary component as well.
-See OMB Memo M-15-09 of March 19, 2015 at www.whitehouse.gov/omb.
+Annual agency-level awards are available in varying numbers depending on the size of the agency and the scope of mission.
+In addition, a Presidential Award is available to a limited number of those nominated by their agencies.
+All awards are non-monetary, although agencies have discretion to offer a monetary component as well.
+See OMB Memo M-18-17 at www.whitehouse.gov/omb/information-for-agencies/memoranda.
+Award winners are announced at www.performance.gov.

 Informal Recognition Awards—Informal recognition awards are a type of award that may be given to reward performance that otherwise might not merit an award such as cash, time-off, or an honorary award.
 Agencies use these awards to provide more frequent and timely informal recognition to employees.
 Items presented as informal recognition awards must be of nominal value and must take an appropriate form to be used in the public sector and to be purchased with public funds.